Genez-io/genezio-landing-page/new-landing/src/posts/visibility-to-recommendation-rate.md

 The shift from Share of Voice (SOV) to Visibility-to-Recommendation Rate (VRR) is a fundamental evolution in marketing.
 Generative AI engines are actively replacing flat search results with hyper-specific, persona-driven endorsements.

 To survive, brands must transition to Artificial Engine Optimization (AEO).
 By deploying automated fanout queries, utilizing specialized AI agents, and rigorously tracking VRR across multi-turn conversations, you can reverse-engineer the recommendation process.
 The goal is no longer just to be seen; it is to secure the explicit, context-aligned endorsement that drives 5x higher conversions.
+For B2B marketing leaders, understanding this [visibility-recommendation gap](/blog/visibility-is-half-the-picture/) is the difference between appearing in a brief and winning the deal.

 ## Frequently Asked Questions (FAQ)